opnfv/vswitchperf/docs/userguide/testusage.rst

             "trafficgen-pause" - execute vSwitch and VNF but wait before traffic transmission

-In case, that VSPERF is executed in "trafficgen" mode, then configuration of traffic generator should be configured through --test-param option.
+In case, that VSPERF is executed in "trafficgen" mode, then configuration of traffic generator should be configured through --test-params option.
 Supported CLI options useful for traffic generator configuration are:

 .. code-block:: console